 The COVID-19 pandemic had a limited impact in the financial year being reported on, although it continues to have an impact on our operations at present.
-As we are deemed a critical service provider by the UK Government, we are required us to continue to deliver our essential to customers.
-The provision, service maintenance and improvement of power supplies to the public over the lockdown period, whilst many are in self-isolation, is more important than ever, particularly for the most vulnerable.
-To meet this imperative, we rapidly well-practised deployed our management processes to reorganise our activities and to continue to operate at the levels of service required, both being cognisant increased impact of planned the interruptions on our customers and the need to keep our people and the public safe and well.
+As we are deemed a critical service provider by the UK Government, we are required us to continue to deliver our essential service to customers.
+The provision. maintenance and improvement of power supplies to the public over the lockdown period, whilst many are in self-isolation, is more important than ever, particularly for the most vulnerable.
+To meet this imperative, we rapidly our well-practised incident deployed management processes to reorganise our activities and to continue to operate at the levels of service required, both being cognisant of the increased impact of planned interruptions on our customers and the need to keep our people and the public safe and well.